 5. Get your brunch fix at Rebel Cheese, serving up a seasonal menu featuring The Great Pumpkin special, a pumpkin pie ice cream cheese stuffed French toast topped with maple pecan praline.

-Pumpkin Cream Pasta.
+Pumpkin French Toast.
 Courtesy of Kerbey Lane Cafe.

 In a Bowl

 Scarves and boots go great with spoonfuls of comfort food.
-Get your ladle of fall happiness here in Austin.
+Get your ladle of fall happiness here:

-Campus-area hit Texas Chili Parlor dishes up hot bowls of classic Texas-style red to the masses, while South Congress original Lucy’s Fried Chicken makes a mean bowl of West Texas-style chili loaded with beef and pork and served with diced onions, cheddar, jalapeno and crackers.
+16. South Congress' original Lucy’s Fried Chicken makes a mean bowl of West Texas-style chili loaded with beef and pork and served with diced onions, cheddar, jalapeno and crackers.
 (Hint: it’s even better with a side of tequila-butter cornbread muffins.)